May 8, 2017

 On the path of discipleship there are many principles and themes which can be evaluated in your life to better understand the Lord’s plan for you.
-Three of these themes include: faith, fire, and focus.
+Three of these themes are faith, fire, and focus.

 Elder Jeffrey R. Holland reminds us to “look ahead and remember that faith is always pointed toward the future.”1 Faith carries us to our goals and provides the motivation needed to make those goals a reality.
-A story of a young man from Uganda illustrates this theme of looking to the future in faith.
+The story of a young man from Uganda illustrates this theme of looking to the future in faith.

-At the young age of nine, Ayella Denis, was forced to become a child soldier after his family was killed.
+At the young age of nine, Ayella Denis was forced to become a child soldier after his family was killed.
 During his years as a soldier, the civil war would take place and northern Uganda would be devastated.
 Through many years of being in a seemingly endless cycle of escaping and again being taken as a soldier, Ayella eventually found himself on the streets alone, without money or food.
 After many years of building his life, Ayella now runs his own orphanage for young children who are also escaping the military.

 Ayella’s story is a great story of faith.
 He knew he would one day be free from the military and that he could be successful.
 What started as a dream became a reality through his faith.
 Some PathwayConnect students have fought through trials, financial difficulties, and other challenges in order to make it to PathwayConnect.
-Whether a small step, or a leap of faith, PathwayConnect students start out with a faith in Christ and in themselves, which carries them to their goals.
+Whether a small step or a leap of faith, PathwayConnect students start out with faith in Christ and in themselves, which carries them to their goals.

 What can I do to help increase faith in myself and in God?